hadithmv/hadithmv.github.io/README.md

 ### **Developing a hadith platform for Maldivians**

 The **hadithmv** project is a collaborated effort in making the sayings and teachings of Muhammad ﷺ as accessible and understandable as possible for the Muslim Maldivian community.
 Once this work is complete, they will have a hadith collection in their native Dhivehi language, in sha Allah.
 We are also working on making other Islamic works available.
-Any good that comes of this is from Allah, and any shortcomings are from ourselves and shaithan.
-O Allah, please accept and bless this work of ours, and make it from our good deeds.
-Let it be a Sadaqa Jariya that remains until the Day of Judgement.
-And forgive the brothers and sisters who participated in it, as well as their families and friends.
-Ameen.

 ## Goals